 Egetis Therapeutics is a publicly listed Swedish company, formed by the merger of PledPharma and Rare Thyroid Therapeutics in 2020.
 It is a dedicated orphan drug development company with two late-stage orphan drug assets: Emcitate® for treatment of MCT8 deficiency and and Aladote® for prevention of acute liver injury caused by paracetamol poisoning.
-Egetis intends to submit a marketing authorisation application (MAA) for Emcitate to the European Medicines Agency (EMA) in the first half of 2023 based on existing clinical data and a new drug application (NDA) in the US in mid-2023.
-For Aladote, a proof of principle study has been successfully completed and a pivotal phase IIb/III study is planned to start in 2023, after which they will apply for market approval in the US and Europe.
+Egetis intends to submit a marketing authorisation application (MAA) for Emcitate to the European Medicines Agency (EMA) in 2023 based on existing clinical data and a new drug application (NDA) in the US in 2024 following the read-out of the registrational ReTRIAC trial.

 Empros is a late phase clinical stage company developing EMP16, an oral anti-obesity drug product.
 The product is a re-purposing of established weight-loss and diabetes drugs (orlistat and acarbose).
 The new controlled-release formulation has an impressive therapeutic effect, while avoiding the troublesome side effects of the two compounds on their own, improving compliance and quality of life.
 The aim is to develop a safe oral first-line treatment for this growing patient group, with additional opportunities for paediatric, OTC and maintenance use.
 A phase 2a study has demonstrated a 6% weight loss compared to placebo, with a second phase 2a study to start in 2023, comparing EMP16 with MR-orlistat and Xenical.